Project

 Better Visibility of Coupons and Offers

-- A notification badge was added to the free coupon icon, reducing the risk of users overlooking their available coupons.
+A notification badge was added to the free coupon icon, reducing the risk of users overlooking their available coupons.
+Additional redundancy was added to highlight active offers, minimizing missed discounts.

-- “Gratis kupong” was redesigned to resemble traditional coupons, leveraging users’ prior knowledge for easier understanding.
+In the usability tests, participants missed using their free coupon in the original app, whereas no participants missed it in the redesigned version.
+“Gratis kupong” was redesigned to resemble traditional coupons, leveraging users’ prior knowledge for easier understanding.
 Used coupons were visually marked as torn-off, providing clear feedback.

 More Consistent User Performance and Fewer Errors

-- In the original app, users initially made many clicks but improved over time, suggesting poor guessability.
+Participants made fewer mistakes and clicks per task in the redesigned version compared to the original.
+In the original app, users initially made many clicks but improved over time, suggesting poor guessability.
 The redesign showed more stable performance across tasks.